makeemplayem/offical-website/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email me at makeemplayem@gmail.com or go to the official page for help and enter a comment with the vulnerability described in it.
+To report a vulnerability, please email me at makeemplayem@gmail.com or go to the official page for vulnerability at the issues part of this repository